Data

 SEC products are hosted by CPOM: http://www.cpom.ucl.ac.uk/csopr/icesheets3/.

-There is ample evidence indicating ongoing large and rapid changes of the Antarctic Ice Sheet, including the break-up of several ice shelves, glacier acceleration, thinning and retreating grounding lines.
-The changes led to an increased ice discharge and contribution to sea level rise.
-Mapping ice sheet velocity (IV) and temporal changes in flow velocity provides key information for investigating the dynamic response of glaciers and ice sheets to changing boundary environmental conditions.
+There is ample evidence indicating ongoing large and rapid changes in the Antarctic Ice Sheet, including the break-up of several ice shelves, glacier acceleration, and thinning and retreating grounding lines.
+The changes led to an increased ice discharge and contributed to sea level rise.
+Mapping ice sheet velocity (IV) and temporal changes in flow velocity provide key information for investigating the dynamic response of glaciers and ice sheets to changing boundary environmental conditions.

 Grounding Line Location